araffin/academic-kickstart/content/post/hyperparam-tuning/index.md

 I'll discuss the challenges of hyperparameter optimization, and introduce different samplers and schedulers for exploring the hyperparameter space.
 In part two (WIP), I'll show how to use the [Optuna library](https://github.com/optuna/optuna) to put these techniques into practice.

-If you prefer to learn with video, I recently gave this tutorial at ICRA 2022.
+If you prefer to learn with video, I gave this tutorial at ICRA 2022.
 The [slides](https://araffin.github.io/tools-for-robotic-rl-icra2022/), notebooks and videos are online:

 {{< youtube AidFTOdGNFQ >}}